|

 All of the time and energy spent here referring to Biblical principles have been based on the premise that the Judeo-Christian Scriptures

 (The Bible) is the standard by which truth is measured.
-This of course presupposes that the Scriptures is indeed the authoritative Word
+This of course presupposes that the Scriptures are indeed the authoritative Word

 of God, communicated without error to mankind.
 But how can we trust that the Scriptures are the accurate source of God's Word?
 Many have